mpat8121/portfolio/content/blog/the-complete-guide-to-html-input-types.md

 ## Time

 The time input is for recording the hours and minutes component of the time.
+When the user clicks on the time input, they are presented with a small pop-up that allows them to make a selection for the hours and minutes.

 The input will default to the operating system locale when displaying either 12 or 24-hour time formats.
 Additionally, the time input type renders and behaves slightly differently in each browser.
 It will need to be styled accordingly to allow for these differences.